bjamjoom38/todo/ReadMe.md

  Todo App (NestJS + Ionic)

 This is a simple full stack Todo app with a NestJS backend and an Ionic React frontend.
-It supports adding, deleting, and updating tasks.
+It supports adding, deleting, and checking tasks.

  How to Run: